Incoterms CFR: Cost and Freight

 - Proof of delivery

-- Risk starting onboard ship
+- Risk starting with onboard delivery

 - Discharge and onward carriage